St Saviour’s Food Bank has now transitioned to a Food Pantry

 How does it work?

-To join, there is a one-time setup fee of £5, which gives someone 12 weeks of membership.
+To join, there is a one-time setup fee of £5, which gives 12 weeks of membership.

-As a member, they can shop every Friday between 1pm and 3pm.
+As a member, you can shop every Friday between 1pm and 3pm.

-Each visit costs £3, allowing them to choose from a range of food items.
+Each visit costs £3, allowing you to choose up to 20 items from a range of food staples.

-The first visit is free, so people can see if our pantry is the right fit for them.
+Your first visit is free, so you can see if our pantry is the right fit for you.

-Following this they can either join on the day, take the form and join the following week or choose it’s not for them.
+Following your initial parcel, you can either join on the day, take the form and join later or choose it’s not for you.

-Please note: that the 12-week membership period starts from the date of the first paid shop and is not extended if they miss any weeks.
+Please note: that the 12-week membership period starts from the date of the first paid shop and is not extended if you miss any weeks.

 Support if someone can’t afford membership right away?

-If someone finds covering the membership fee challenging but still wants to join following the free shop, we can offer them support with this although they will need to pay the £3.00/shop.
+If you find covering the membership fee challenging but still wants to join following the free shop, we can offer support.

 Why the change?